grrowl/redux-signatures/README.md

 Designed for use with [redux-scuttlebutt](https://github.com/grrowl/redux-scuttlebutt)

-This is very much a work in progress.
 Contributions, suggestions and questions welcome.

 ## signatures